devWRM/million_dollar_ideas/NOTES.md

 NOTE You raise params.inpect to see the information that has been passed in
 _______________________________________________________________________

-STEP 12:    READ all of a user's ideas
+STEP 12:    49:00 Limit users' ability to only be able to edit own ideas
-            49:00 Limit users' ability to only be able to edit own ideas Code out ability to create empty content for ideas
+            Code out ability to create empty content for ideas

 NOTE Howard video link: sinatra journal app part 5